Pyr-0/42-Inception/README.md

 In order to set the  TLS version we have to add  ___``` ssl_protocols TLSv1.2; ```___ into our ```nginx.conf```

-- __CMD in NGINX__

-	If you add a custom CMD in the Docker-file, be sure to include -g daemon off; in the CMD in order for nginx to stay in the foreground, so that Docker can track the process properly (otherwise your container will stop immediately after starting)!

 ### MariaDB